 EU MDR language requirements — what manufacturers and distributors need to know

-What are the language requirements of the MDR?
+What are the language requirements of the EU MDR?

 “The medium, format, content, legibility, and location of the label and instructions for use shall be appropriate to the particular device, its intended purpose and the technical knowledge, experience, education or training of the intended user(s).
 In particular, instructions for use shall be written in terms readily understood by the intended user and, where appropriate, supplemented with drawings and diagrams.”

-The MDR becomes only slightly more concrete when it comes to identifying the information affected by the language provisions.
+When it comes to identifying the information affected by the language provisions, the EU MDR is not very specific.
 The relevant Chapter III in Annex I requires:

 “Each device shall be accompanied by the information needed to identify the device and its manufacturer, and by any safety and performance information relevant to the user, or any other person, as appropriate.”